Teenage Mutant Ninja Turtles (1987 TV series)

-Storylines
+Series overview

 Seasons 1–7

 The origins story in the 1987 television series deviates significantly from the original Mirage Studios comics.
 In this version, Splinter was formerly human, an honorable ninja master named Hamato Yoshi who studied art history as a hobby.
 He was banished from the Foot Clan (a Japanese dynasty of ninjas founded by one of his distant ancestors) after one of his students, the power-hungry and seditious Oroku Saki (who resented Yoshi's leadership within the clan and aspired to usurp him), set him up for an offense against a visiting master sensei.
 Disgraced, Yoshi was forced to leave his native Japan and relocate to New York City, where he began living in the sewers with the rats as his only friends.
 Saki was given command of the Foot Clan, which he corrupted and transformed into a criminal organization.

-Sometime later, Yoshi adopted four turtles after they were accidentally dropped into the sewers by an unnamed boy.
+Sometime later, Yoshi adopted four turtles after they were accidentally dropped into the sewers by a young boy named Chester Manley.
 He returned from his explorations around New York City one day to find the turtles covered with a strange glowing ooze.
 This substance caused the turtles, who were most recently exposed to Yoshi, to become humanoid, while Yoshi, who was most recently exposed to sewer rats, became a humanoid rat, and was given the name "Splinter" by the turtles.
 Yoshi raises the four turtles as his sons and trains them in the art of ninjitsu.
-He names them Donatello, Leonardo, Michaelangelo, and Raphael, after his favorite Italian renaissance artists.
+He names them Donatello, Leonardo, Michelangelo, and Raphael, after his favorite Italian Renaissance artists.

 Oroku Saki eventually leaves Japan and tracks Yoshi to New York City, where he intends to destroy him once and for all.
 It is also around this time that he begins working with Krang, a disembodied alien brain from Dimension X who ruled his native realm with an iron fist until he was stripped of his body and banished to Earth.
 Saki takes on a new pseudonym, "The Shredder", donning a suit covered with razor spikes, and complemented by a long purple cape, a metal samurai helmet, and a metal mask over his mouth.
 Since leaving Japan, his ambitions have grown from usurping leadership of the Foot Clan to world domination.
 To this end, Krang provides the Shredder with a vast array of powerful technology from Dimension X, including the Technodrome, and funds most of his schemes throughout the series.